 A minimum GPA of 3.0 overall is required.
 Applicants with high academic achievement will have priority.

-Confirmation of classes taken is approved by the Child Life Council via the online Eligibility Assessment.
+Confirmation of classes taken is approved by the Association of Child Life Professionals via the online Eligibility Assessment.
 Eligibility includes approval of a child life course taught by a child life specialist.

 Technical standards and physical demands